opensearch-project/helm-charts/charts/opensearch/README.md

 * Kubernetes >= 1.14
 * Helm >= 2.17.0
-* Recommended that you have at least 8 GiB of memory available for this deployment.
-You can expect the deployment to fail if, say, you have less than 4 GiB of memory available.
+* We recommend you to have 8 GiB of memory available for this deployment, or at least 4 GiB for the minimum requirement.
+Else, the deployment is expected to fail.

 ## Installing